 - 1. The North-Eastern Region Capital Cities Development Investment Program (NERCCDIP) envisages achieving sustainable urban development in the Project Cities of Agartala, Aizawl, Kohima, Gangtok and Shillong through investments in urban infrastructure sectors.
 Urban infrastructure and services improvement is proposed in the following sectors: (i) water supply; (ii) sewerage and sanitation; and (iii) solid waste management.
 The expected impact of NERCCDIP is increased economic growth potential, reduced poverty, and reduced imbalances between the North-Eastern Region (NER) and the rest of the country.
 The expected outcomes of the Investment Program will be an improved urban environment and better living conditions for the 1.65 million people expected to be living in the NERCCDIP cities by 2018.
 To this end, NERCCDIP will (i) improve and expand urban infrastructure and services in the cities, including slums; and (iii) strengthen urban institutional management and the financing capacity of the institutions, including the urban local bodies (ULBs).
 Based on considerations of economic justification, absorptive capacity and sustainability of the implementing agencies, subprojects have been identified in each city in the priority infrastructure sectors. - 2.
 Though NERCCDIP aims to improve the environmental condition of urban areas, the proposed improvements of infrastructure facilities may exert certain adverse impacts on the natural environment.
 While developing urban infrastructure facilities, impacts during the construction stage are expected to be more severe than impacts during the operation phase, though for a short duration.
 Exceptions being some facilities such as solid waste landfills and sewage treatment plants, which may also exert adverse impacts during the operation phase, if due care is not taken. - 3.
 NERCCDIP will be implemented over a six year period beginning in 2010, and will be funded by a loan via the Multitranche Financing Facility (MFF) of the Asian Development Bank (ADB).
 The Ministry of Urban Development (MOUD) is the national Executing Agency.
-State-level Investment Program Management and Implementation Units (SIPMIU) in each state are responsible for overall technical supervision and execution of all subprojects funded under the Investment Program.
-The SIPMIU is being assisted by design, management and supervision consultants (DMSC) who are designing the infrastructure, managing the tendering of contracts, and will supervise construction.

-- 4. ADB requires the consideration of environmental issues in all aspects of the Bank's operations, and the requirements for Environmental Assessment are described in ADB's Safeguards Policy Statement (SPS, 2009).
+Statelevel Investment Program Management and Implementation Units (SIPMIU) in each state are responsible for overall technical supervision and execution of all subprojects funded under the Investment Program.
+The SIPMIU is being assisted by design, management and supervision consultants (DMSC) who are designing the infrastructure, managing the tendering of contracts, and will supervise construction. - 4.
+ADB requires the consideration of environmental issues in all aspects of the Bank's operations, and the requirements for Environmental Assessment are described in ADB's Safeguards Policy Statement (SPS, 2009).
 This states that ADB requires environmental assessment of all project loans, program loans, sector loans, sector development program loans, loans involving financial intermediaries, and private sector loans.
-ADB has provided on its part, a Project Preparatory Technical Assistance (TA 4348-IND) for the preparation of an urban sector profile of the North-Eastern states, followed by a Technical Assistance (TA 4779-IND) for Project Implementation and Urban Management in the North-Eastern Region (Phase I) to initiate the works under Tranche 1. - 5.
-An Initial Environmental Examination (IEE) has been prepared for the Shillong Solid Waste Management Subproject as part of NERCCDIP -Tranche 1.
-Under the NERCCDIP Tranche-1 programme, the subproject covers construction of a short-term sanitary landfill site over an area of 6500 sgm.
+ADB has provided on its part, a Project Preparatory Technical Assistance (TA 4348-IND) for the preparation of an urban sector profile of the North-Eastern states, followed by a Technical Assistance (TA 4779-IND) for Project Implementation and Urban Management in the North-Eastern Region (Phase II) to continue the works under Tranche II. - 5.
+Initial Environmental Examination (IEE) has been prepared for the Shillong Solid Waste Management Subproject as part of NERCCDIP-Tranche II.
+The subproject covers (i) Construction of Garage cum workshop shed & staff rest room at old landfill site, Marten; (ii)